BlakeTnr/UB-Lockdown-Vulnerable-Web-App/README.md

 # UB Lockdown Vulnerable Web App

-Vulnerable Web Application for UB Lockdown
+Vulnerable Web Application for UB Lockdown (red vs. blue team hacking competition)

+Simulates a vulnerable web app by having a malicious URL where requests run commands on the system

 ## How to run
 - Download it